 This simple plastic jug bird feeder kept our birds and squirrels happy all through the winter last year.

-Make this adorable upcycled bird feeder with a couple of containers and some fabric scraps. – Embracing Life’s Journey
+Make this adorable upcycled bird feeder with a couple of containers and some fabric scraps. – Embracing Life’s Journey (website no longer available)

 Here’s another super way to use up your orange rinds!
 Hang citrus bird feeders around the yard. – Mama Papa Bubba